Patrxgt/InstallDebloater/templates/DYING_LIGHT/README.md

 ## Usage

-First, open DYING_LIGHT.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Batman Arkham Asylum GOTY).
+First, open DYING_LIGHT.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Dying Light).

 For both commandline and batch methods, use the following syntax: